bandaexpress/project_rose/README.md

 # project_rose
 Project 1 from Columbia University Data Analytics Bootcamp

+# Research Statement

+The goal of our project is to examine 2021 US birth rate data for patterns in healthcare outcomes based on payment sources at delivery.

+# Hypothesis

+There is a positive correlation between birth rate data and payment sources at delivery in regards to various healthcare outcomes.

 # Libraries
 - [Pandas](https://pandas.pydata.org/) - Data analysis and manipulation.
 - [Matplotlib](https://matplotlib.org/) - Creates data visualizations.